martin12333/Readable-Lisp-S-expressions/Scheme-tutorial.md

 Closing Remarks
 ===============

+See [Examples] for some additional examples.
 You can see more Scheme-specific information about sweet-expressions in SRFI-110.

 Although we used some specific implementations, note that these notations could be used with any Lisp-based system.